Fixtures

 The "Tuzos" would have to wait 19 years before being able to return to the Primera División, after winning the Segunda División for second time in the 1991–92 season, but the following year they were relegated for the second time, at the end of the 1992–93 season.
 The Primera División A de México is created in 1994, later called Ascenso MX.
 In the 1995–96 season, the team becomes champions of the Primera A for first time and is promoted to the Primera División.
 However, once again they would only participate in the Primera División for one season (1996–97 season) and were relegated again to the Primera A, that was the third and last relegation in the club's history.

-Pachuca again under Javier Aguirre, are finalists in the Verano 2001 tournament.
-They fall to Santos Laguna in the Estadio Corona in Torreón, Coahuila.
+Pachuca again under Javier Aguirre, are finalists in the Verano 2001 tournament, losing to Santos Laguna at the Estadio Corona in Torreón, Coahuila.
 During that season, the team lost one of its biggest figures when Pablo Hernán Gómez was killed in a car accident on January 29, 2001.
-By the end of 2001, Javier Aguirre is chosen to coach the Mexico national team which found itself at risk of not qualifying for the 2002 FIFA World Cup, and the team selects Alfredo Tena to be the new coach.
-Tena leads the team to the Invierno 2001 finals where they face Tigres UANL in the Estadio Universitario and conquer their second league title.
+By the end of 2001, Javier Aguirre is chosen to coach the Mexico national team for the 2002 FIFA World Cup, and the club selects Alfredo Tena to be the new coach.
+Tena leads the team to the Invierno 2001 finals where they faced Tigres UANL in the Estadio Universitario and winning their second league title.

-In the Apertura 2003, the team captured yet another championship, again against Tigres UANL, and again in their stadium.
+In the Apertura 2003, the club won another league trophy, again against Tigres UANL, and again in their stadium.
 This time, the coach was Víctor Manuel Vucetich.
 Between 2004 and 2005 the team failed to make the liguilla during two consecutive tournaments.
 President Jesús Martínez however, vowed that the team would return to be among the headliners of the Primera División.
-As a result, Pachuca won the Clausura 2006, beating San Luis 1–0 on aggregate in the finals after having an exceptional season which saw the club top the general standings table.
-It was the first time that Pachuca won the championship by playing the return match in its home stadium, and their fourth title in eight years.
+As a result, Pachuca won the Clausura 2006, beating San Luis 1–0 on aggregate with a penalty goal scored by the striker Richard Nuñez, after having an exceptional season which saw the club top the general standings table.
+It was the first time that Pachuca won the league title by playing the return match in its home stadium.

 Copa Sudamericana 2006